DestinE-Climate-DT/AQUA/docs/sphinx/source/aqua_console.rst

 aqua list
 ---------

-This command lists the available catalogs in the installation folder.
+This command lists some information about the current AQUA installation and report the available catalogs in the installation folder.
 It will show also if a catalog is installed in editable mode.

 .. option:: -a, -all